nenadmarkus/p/tracing-cppn-textured-surfaces/index.md

 katex: true
 ---

-Recall that in one of our [previous posts](../cppns-on-3d-surfaces) we have shown how to colorize 3D shapes with [CPPNs](https://en.wikipedia.org/wiki/Compositional_pattern-producing_network).
+Recall that we have shown in a [previous post](../cppns-on-3d-surfaces) how to colorize 3D shapes with [CPPNs](https://en.wikipedia.org/wiki/Compositional_pattern-producing_network).

 > The basic idea is to assign an RGB color value to each point on the surface of a 3D mesh with a CPPN.